szjfhb/strike-cnm/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+Use [surge](http://surge.sh/help/getting-started-with-surge) to deploy to surge.sh.
+Just by run the `Deploy.bat` batch file.

 ## Further Reading / Useful Links